 RESP savings can be used for a wide variety of education-related expenses, too.
 Your financial advisor will confirm which expenses outside of tuition are approved for RESP usage.

-Once you are contributing to an RESP, make sure you're maximizing how much you're saving for your child's future.
-Consider these five ways to save more in an RESP.
+Once you’re contributing to an RESP, make sure you're maximizing how much you're saving for your child's future.

 You can make your child's RESP savings stretch even further with additional grants from the Canadian government.